AutodeskGames/stingray-docs/source/interactive_help/lighting_rendering/shading_environment/apply_color_grading.md

 ## Step 2.
 Combine and adjust files in Photoshop

-1. In Photoshop, open the Stingray base color grading file, which is located in your core resources at `core/stingray_renderer/environments/color_grading_identity.dds`.
+1. In Photoshop, open the base color grading file, which is located in your core resources at `core/stingray_renderer/environments/color_grading_identity.dds`.
 This file defines a basic ARGB color space that leaves output colors unchanged when used as the color grading volume map for a level's shading environment.

 	![](../../images/color_grade_2.png)